matsuboshi/league-matrix-app/README.md

 make mocks-clean
 ```

-Mock configuration is defined in `.mockery.yml` and generates `mocks_test.go` files in each package.
+Mock configuration is defined in `.mockery.yml` and generates mock files in `internal/mocks/` directory.

 ---
 ## 📚 What Was Implemented